Don’t get over

 When you bring the effort in not screwing it up

-Instead of wanting to have it greater,
+Instead of wanting the song to be greater,

 That’s playing defensive, that’s playing too modest.